From Samara to Nosara

-Alternatively you can drive to the northern part of Playa Buenavista on the dry-season road to Nosara (see above).
+Alternatively you can drive to the northern part of Playa Buenavista on the dry-season road to Nosara (see below).
 From the turnoff in Esterones continue 2 km through the valley of Monterreyna until you reach the estuary of the Rio Ciego.
 The lagoon behind the beach and the extended wetlands are inhabited by crocodiles and a great variety of birds.

 Playa Buenavista is an important nesting site for 4 different species of sea turtles.
 The non-profit organization ASVO offers volunteer programs to protect sea turtles on Playa Buenavista.

+6 kms before reaching Nosara you pass through the small fishing village of Playa Garza.
 An offshore reef protects the crescent bay with its broad, white-sand beach.
 Here you can take a break under the palm trees or plunge into the calm ocean.

 Playa Garza hosts Nosara's sport fishing fleet.
 From here fishing buffs can go a tour with one of the local outfitters.
 All hotels in Nosara can book you sport fishing tours or just a leisurely trip on a boat.